saltyorg/docs/docs/sandbox/apps/logarr.md

 ## What is it?

-[Logarr ALPHA](https://www.github.com/Monitorr/logarr){: target=_blank rel="noopener noreferrer" } is a Self-hosted, single-page, log consolidation tool written in PHP.
+[Logarr ALPHA](https://www.github.com/Monitorr/logarr) is a Self-hosted, single-page, log consolidation tool written in PHP.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|